DevAgnihotri/MCA_Notes/Sem_3/Python/Unit_1.md

   ```
 - Follow the PEP 8 style guide for Python
   - PEP 8 is a set of rules for writing Python code

-Here is a **simple, clean, 8th-grade level explanation** of all the topics:

 ---